GJournal status.

 I was wondering, what sort of setup you using for testing of gjournal?
 Lots of powering off the machine while writing and seeing what happens?

 Yes.
-Good one knows how many times test machine was powered off:)
+Good one knows how many times test machine was powered of :)

 The crash test was: put some heavy load on the file system, power off the machine, reboot, fsck_ffs -n /dev/.journal.